pedramjlo/car_sales_analysis/README.md

 # Introduction
 This is my personal data analysis project.
-I downloaded the dataset from <a href='' >Kaggle</a>. this is not an offical real-world project, but solely for the purpose of self-teaching data analysis and practicing my Python skills.
+I downloaded the dataset from <a href='https://www.kaggle.com/datasets/syedanwarafridi/vehicle-sales-data' >Kaggle</a>. this is not an offical real-world project, but solely for the purpose of self-teaching data analysis and practicing my Python skills.